If you think the economy is bad, here’s a sign of the times. It’s gotten so bad that TV characters these days can’t afford a live-in maid.

 - The Addams Family (1964-1966).
 Lurch was a manservant who worked for, and lived with, the Addams family.
-Gomez Addams was a retired attorney – and was clearly able to afford Lurch’s services.
+Gomez Addams was a retired attorney and a serial entrepreneur – and was clearly able to afford Lurch’s services.
 Addams also had on staff, the Thing, a hand that lacked a body and helped the family with minor tasks.

 - Family Affair (1966-1971).
 Mr. Giles French was a butler who worked for a wealthy engineer and bachelor, Bill Davis.
 Mr. French took care of a 15-year-old teenage girl, Cissy (Kathy Garver), and five-year-old twins, Jody (Johnny Whitaker) and Buffy (Anissa Jones).

 - The Courtship of Eddie’s Father.
 Mrs. Livingston (Miyoshi Umeki) isn’t a live-in housekeeper and cook, but she does have a full-time job at the Corbett residence.
 Corbett was a magazine publisher, back in the magazine industry's heyday, and so he could afford her.